mbdevpl/ingit/README.rst

   }

 The clone command will be:
-``git clone https://github.com/spack/spack.git --recursive --orign source ~/Software/Spack`` because ``source`` is the first configured remote.
+``git clone https://github.com/spack/spack.git --recursive --origin source ~/Software/Spack`` because ``source`` is the first configured remote.
 The subsequent commands will be ``git remote add github git@github.com:mbdevpl/spack.git`` and ``git fetch github``.